-Phase III clinical trials are designed to exclude a vast majority of the population of interest.
-In other words, the subjects of the drug trials are not representative of the prescribed recipients, once said drugs are approved.
+Phase III clinical trials are designed to exclude most of the population of interest.
+In other words, the subjects of the drug trials are not representative of the prescribed recipients once said drugs are approved.
 One investigation found that only 14.5% of patients with major depressive disorder fulfilled eligibility requirements for enrollment in an antidepressant efficacy trial.

 As a result, the results of these trials are not necessarily generalizable to patients matching any of these criteria: